jomonty/python_project_gym_app/README.md

 - The Gym could mark members and classes as active/deactivated.
 Deactivated members/classes will not appear when creating bookings.

-- Database with path to image (one-to-one)
-- Gym can set custom definition of premium hours
-- Membership type can be started and stopped

 ### Rules

 The project must be built using only: